Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/09/remove-blank-lines-from-a-file-with-powershell.md

     - Programming
 tags:
     - PowerShell
+description: Quickly remove blank lines from files using a simple PowerShell one-liner to ensure data import compatibility.
 ---

 When importing a file full of data into a test system, I discovered that the CSV library I was using to do all the work was stopping when it reached a blank line.
 That makes sense, it thinks the data has ended.
 On inspection, I found quite a lot of blank lines, so there was no way I was going to fix them all manually.
 Instead of spending five minutes manually removing lines, I spent five minutes writing this PowerShell to do it… and I’ve made it run each time the test file is created.